sjpcp5/obsidian_notes/Technical/API/Building an E Commerce App with Microservices.md

 Synchronous - services communicate with each other using **direct requests** Asynchronous - services communicate with each other **using events**

-Example of synchronous, Service D, might use HTTP or JSON to send a request to the services it needs data from
+Example of synchronous, Service D, might use HTTP or JSON to send a request to the services it needs data from.
 ![[Pasted image 20240131171048.png]]